-The Commission adopted its FY 2020 Budget at the June 5, 2019 LAFCO meeting.
-The budget includes appropriations totaling \$1,294,158 which is a 14% increase from FY 2019.
-The appropriations include an addition of \$100,000 to the existing \$150,000 Reserve, which brings the total contingency reserve amount to \$250,000.
-The budget assumes a roll-over of \$107,446 in fund balance from the previous fiscal year and does not anticipate a significant change in application fees and investment revenues (\$41,000) from the previous year.
+The Commission adopted its FY 2022 Budget at the June 2, 2021 LAFCO meeting.
+The budget includes appropriations totaling \$1,210,990 which is similar to that of FY 2021.
+The budget assumes a roll-over of \$288,660 in fund balance from the previous fiscal year and anticipates no change in application fees from the previous year.